Meet the Parisians Paying a Small Fortune to Live in Shoebox Apartments

 Anca is American.
 She ended up in Paris looking for a job when she got her hands on this flat “by chance”.
 I swung by her place at 9 in the morning, right before she went to work.

 Out of all the rooms I photographed, hers is the most spacious.
 It felt strange thinking “Damn!
-182ft2.
+17 m2.
 That’s lucky!”.

 I immediately noticed just how symmetrically Victorienne’s things were laid out.
 I carefully sat myself on a chair and tried not to ruin the arrangement.